 We work with several cooperative fields of knowledge like planning, transport, architecture, development issues and economics.
 The scale varies from a very detailed level to larger structural planning on regional, national and international level.

 Our research in traffic engineering concerns road safety, accessibility and security in urban areas for pedestrians and cyclists.
 We also study the weakest road user groups like children, youth, elderly and disabled.
-Physical measures in traffic and road works are also included in our research.
+Physical measures in traffic and traffic safety for vehicles are also included in our research.

 The architecture group is also responsible for the education program, Master of Science in Architecture.